v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 With Microsoft Teams’ external access feature, Teams users from other domains can participate in your chats and calls.
 You can also block the users in specific domains from joining chats and calls.

 As part of her Microsoft Teams pilot project, Holly Dickson wants to block communication with users from a specific domain (spam.com) that has been the source of multiple spam attacks within Adatum over the past year.
-At the same time, Holly wants to allow communication with the users from another domain (microsoft.com) that is one of Adatum's key business partners.

 1. On LON-DC1, you should still be logged in as the Adatum Administrator, and you should still be logged into Microsoft 365 in your Edge browser as Holly Dickson.

 2. In your Edge browser, in the **Microsoft Teams admin center**, select **Users** in the left-hand navigation pane and then select **External access.**

-3. In the **External access** window, leave the settings involving Skype users set to **On**.
-If necessary, set the **Choose which external domains your users have access to** drop-down field to **Block only specific external domains**.
+3. In the **External access** window, under the **Teams and Skype for Business users in external organization** section, select the drop-down arrow in the **Choose which external domains your users have access to** field.
+In the drop-down menu that appears, select **Block only specific external domains**.

-4. To add the domain in which you want to block communication, select **Block domains** in the menu bar that appears above the list.
+4. Select the **Block domains** button that appears.

-7. To add the blocked domain, in the **External access** window, select **Add a domain.**

-8. In the **Add a domain** pane that appears on the right, enter the following information:
+5. In the **Add external domain** pane that appears, enter **spam.com** in the **Domain** field, and then select the **Done** button.

-	- Domain: **spam.com**

-	- Action to take on this domain: **Blocked**

-9. Select **Done.**

-10. In the **External access** window, validate that **spam.com** is represented in the list of domains and has the appropriate Status.
+6. In the **External access** window, validate that **spam.com** is displayed in the list of blocked domains.

-11. Select **Save.**
+7. No changes need to be made to the default settings in the **Teams accounts not managed by an organization** section and the **Skype users** section.
+Select **Save.**

-12. Leave all tabs open in your browser and proceed to the next task.
+8. Leave all tabs open in your browser and proceed to the next task.

 ### Task 9 – Manage Guest Access